 Best Professional: Wolf GR304 30-Inch Stainless Steel Gas Range

-What We Like: Precise temperature control on range, powerful infrared broiler, sealed burner pans make cleanup fairly easy
+What We Love: Precise temperature control on range, powerful infrared broiler, sealed burner pans make cleanup fairly easy

-What We Don’t Like: Very expensive, custom order, oven is on the smaller side
+What We Don’t Love: Very expensive, custom order, oven is on the smaller side

 If you’re in the market for a professional range, Wolf is top of the class.
 Like a lot of other professional ranges like Thermador or Viking, Wolf doesn’t have a ton of features.
 In fact, it’s practically no-frills with its when it comes to the range and oven.